Branch Davidians: After the siege

 There are several groups that claim descent from the Branch Davidians today.
-The group that retains the original name "Branch Davidian Seventh Day Adventist" regards Lois Roden's immediate successor to have been Doug Mitchell (who joined the Branch Davidians in 1978 and led the group from 1986 until his death in 2013) and Mitchell's successor was to be Trent Wilde (who has led the group since 2013).
+The group that retains the original name "Branch Davidian Seventh Day Adventist" regards Lois Roden's immediate successor to have been Doug Mitchell (who joined the Branch Davidians in 1978 and led the group from 1986 until his death in 2013) and Mitchell's successor to be Trent Wilde (who has led the group since 2013).
 This group never followed David Koresh.

 Another group exists under the leadership of Charles Pace, called The Branch, The Lord Our Righteousness.
-It is a legally recognized denomination with 12 members.
-Pace, while regarding Koresh as appointed by God, says that Koresh twisted the Bible's teachings by fathering more than a dozen children with members' wives.
+It is a legally recognized denomination with twelve members.
+Pace, while regarding Koresh as appointed by God, says that Koresh "twisted the Bible's teachings by fathering more than a dozen children with members' wives".
 Pace believes that the Lord "has anointed me and appointed me to be the leader", but he says he is "not a prophet" but "a teacher of righteousness".
-Others, led by Clive Doyle, continue to believe Koresh was a prophet and await his resurrection, along with the followers who were killed.
-Both of these groups are still waiting for the end of times.
+Others, once led by Clive Doyle, continue to believe Koresh was a prophet and await his resurrection, along with the followers who were killed.
+Both of these groups are still waiting for the end times.
 Doyle died in June 2022.

+Flag

+The original Davidian flag, as described in the Catalog-Syllabus (1942), showed a red lion inside a black six-pointed star, surrounded by five-pointed stars, on a green field.

+On February 28, 1993, the day of their initial confrontation with the ATF, a similar flag made of fringed satin was visible hanging in a front window of the compound.
+This flag had a pink six-pointed star surrounded by five-pointed stars, on a gold field.
+It had been presented to Benjamin Roden by northern Branch Davidians, but Roden never flew it because "the colors were wrong".
+Koresh, however, decided to hang it, and although it was destroyed on the first day it continued to hang in tatters throughout the siege.

+The Waco sect hoisted a different flag on their flagpole on March 1, 1993, after being surrounded by federal agents.
+This flag was also made of satin and was sewn in part by Kathy Jones.
+Steve Schneider described it as containing a "stylistic Star of David" and the fiery flying serpent mentioned in Isaiah 14.
+According to Koresh, the flag signified Mount Carmel's status as a sovereign power.
+This flag ripped off its pole during the Mount Carmel compound fire, and the ATF replaced it with an American flag, a Texas flag, and their own flag.

+Carol Howe reported that a Branch Davidian flag was hanging in Elohim City as of January 1995, before the Oklahoma City bombing.